 - State or county tax and/or transfer fees

-You can pay for these costs out-of-pocket at the time you refinance.
+You can pay for these costs out of pocket at the time you refinance.
 Many lenders encourage borrowers to have the fees added (“rolled in”) to their loan balance.
 But if you do, your monthly payment will grow and you’ll pay additional interest.

-The Federal Housing Administration explains how to tell if refinancing is worthwhile.
+FHA explains how to tell if refinancing is worthwhile.

 Get a rough idea of your own costs using MyFICO’s refinance calculator.
 Also, you can shop around by telling several mortgage lenders how much you want to borrow and asking for their estimates of fees.
 Again, our mortgage search tool is a good place to start.

-Tip: Don’t give lenders consent to pull your credit history until you’re ready to actually apply for a loan.
+Tip: Don’t give lenders consent to pull your credit until you’re ready to actually apply for a loan.